-No one would argue that the earth's physical resources aren't finite or that finite resources can support an infinite population - but what he presents as a logical argument proving that population growth will eventually overwhelm available resources depends on hidden assumptions that make his position the reductio ad absurdum of a highly simplified world view in which resources are used once and then gone, the population grows infinitely, and nothing about human behavior ever changes.
+No one would argue that the earth's physical resources aren't finite or that finite resources can support an infinite population - but what he presents as a logical argument proving that population growth will eventually overwhelm available resources depends on hidden assumptions that make this scenario the reductio ad absurdum of a highly simplified world view in which resources are used once and then gone, the population grows infinitely, and nothing about human behavior ever changes.

 - it is wrong to assume that the earth's resources are like an inheritance that, once spent, is gone - the better analogy is to operating capital that once spent, is returned.
-The earth is not a lifeboat, there is no overboard - no matter how much of the earth's resources we use, we still have the same amount, albeit in a chemically different form.
+The earth is not a lifeboat, there is no overboard - no matter how much of the earth's resources we use, we still have the same amount, albeit often in a chemically different form.

 We can, for example, now make motor fuels by using fission energy to recombine carbon and hydrogen from sea water or the atmosphere - and that this could happen fairly soon has nothing to do with resource limits and everything to do with economics because engines designed to use synthetic gasolines can be about twice as efficient as those designed to use conventional fuels while totally eliminating thousands of micro-pollutants from the exhaust.

 - it is wrong to assume that living space and nutrient/waste management seriously constrain the human population - what does constrain us, is the acceptance of economic change.

-It isn't going to happen, but we could, within the imaginatively foreseeable range of engineering and materials management advances, hide roughly 400 times the current human population of earth under a mile of water by building in the Marianas Trench - leaving more than 99.99% of the world unoccupied - and support them using nothing but fission and geothermal energy, minerals extracted from sea water, and food generated by recycling waste through the top twenty feet or so of the Philippine sea.
+I assume it isn't going to happen, but we could, within the imaginatively foreseeable range of engineering and materials management advances, hide roughly 400 times the current human population of earth under a mile of water by building in the Marianas Trench - leaving more than 99.99% of the world completely unoccupied - and support them using nothing but fission and geothermal energy, minerals extracted from sea water, and food generated by recycling waste through the top twenty feet or so of the Philippine sea.